 BESTANDFOX is a distributor of products listed on this website.
 We are not the manufacturer.
 All products are warranted by their manufacturers.
-All catalytic converters are accompanied by a warranty card, which must be completed and mailed directly to the manufacturer to activate the warranty.
+All catalytic converters are accompanied by a warranty card.
+The warranty card must be completed and mailed directly to the manufacturer to activate the warranty.
 Warranty claims must be made directly to the manufacturer and are subject to their terms.

 The manufacturer of the converters warrants that catalytic converters are free from defects in materials and workmanship and that they were all designed and manufactured to meet all Emission Performance requirements specified by the Federal EPA.